lurgoyf82/CSharpStrings/README.md

 ## API usage

-Each kata step has its own endpoint.
+Each step step has its own endpoint.
 Send a JSON body containing the numbers string:

 ```json